-Are you a professional working in a civil society organisation that collects administrative or evaluation data, and who oversees strategy, reporting and campaigns?
+Are you a professional working in a civil society organisation that collects administrative, monitoring or evaluation data, and who oversees strategy, reporting and campaigns?
 Are you interested in improving the way your organisation can translate data into knowledge?
 If so, please join our workshop with peer organisations to help shape ways of managing and sharing data ethically, analysing data, and gaining insight to develop impact from these rich data resources to promote your work.

 The workshop will provide a forum for participants to discuss the opportunities and barriers to gaining meaningful insights from 'data' - their own data, data from other organisations and the wider data landscape.
 The morning session will look at data sources and strategies required for civil society organisations to become successful knowledge managers and report and campaign effectively with data-based evidence.
 Before lunch we move into a debate on the meaning of evidence and reporting on impact.

 In the afternoon we are running a hands-on workshop showing how to use some simple open source tools to visualise data, for example, creating a basic regional map using Indicators of Multiple Deprivation.
 The focus is on turning data into more structured formats so that simple graphs can be presented.
 This may sound some way from data science analytics, but it is a realistic first achievable step for organisations who do not have capacity or funds to support larger scale collaborative projects.

 Our speakers include key representatives from both academia and the charitable sector, including Neil Serougi, Professor John Mohan (University of Birmingham), Professor Alasdair Rutherford (University of Stirling), ESRC, representatives from NCVO and New Philanthropy Capital, and members of the UK Data Service.